 The OPEB Plan covers a payment of up to \$100 per month to the eligible medical insurance plan selected by each member provide that the member retired prior to July 1, 2013 (Act No. 483, as amended by Act No. 3).
 The OPEB Plan is financed by the Commonwealth through legislative appropriations.
-However, the Commonwealth claims reimbursements from each employer on a monthly basis for the corresponding OPEB payments made by the Commonwealth in relation to the retirees associated with each employer.

 There is no contribution requirement from the plan members during active employment.
 The retirees contribute the amount of the healthcare insurance premium not covered by the Commonwealth contribution.
+Plan members were eligible for benefits upon reaching the applicable retirement age.
+Act.
+No. 3 of 2013 eliminated this healthcare benefit to the Plan members that retired after June 30, 2013.